 Figure 4-15.
-SID File Selector
+SID file Selector

 Another window will prompt for a Valve Settings or User Settings Figure 4-16.
-Recommend using "User Settings" for field modification.
+It is recommended that "User Settings" will be used for field modification.
 Select OK to continue.

 Figure 4-16.
 SID File Selector